-Pruning lilies is an integral part of maintaining their health and appearance.
-By removing dead and damaged foliage, you will encourage new growth and improve the overall look of the plant.
-When pruning lilies, focus on the old growth, as this is where new blooms will emerge.
-Cut back the old stems to just above the new growth.
-It is also a good idea to deadhead, or remove spent flowers, to encourage new blooms.
-In addition to pruning for appearance, lilies may also need maintenance pruning to keep them from getting too large or overgrown.
-Cut the plant back to the ground or trim it to the desired size.
+Pruning lilies is an easy task to maintain their health and appearance.
+By removing dead and damaged foliage, you will prevent diseases and pests from overwintering and improve the overall look of the plant.
+It is also a good idea to deadhead, or remove spent flowers, to prevent seed formation, which can divert energy from growth and blooming the following year.
 Use clean, sharp pruning shears, and be careful not to damage the plant when pruning.
 Following these guidelines, you can adequately prune your lilies and keep them looking their best.

 When to Prune Lilies

-The best time to prune lilies is after they have finished blooming; this allows the plant to focus on producing new growth and blooms for the next season.
-Pruning lilies once a year is generally sufficient, but you may need to do another cleanup in the fall or early spring to remove spent foliage.
+Prune lilies in the fall or early spring to remove spent foliage.
 Wait until the foliage has completely turned brown and limp, and then cut all top growth to the ground.
-Pruning lilies early in the season can prevent the plant from producing blooms.
+Pruning lilies too early before the foliage has a chance to die back can prevent the bulb from storing adequate energy for winter.

 Why Prune Lilies